aredn/documentation/arednGettingStarted/node_admin.rst

 The following details may be displayed if available for this node's connection to your node, from top to bottom & left to right:

 - :abbr:`type (DTD)`, mac address, and ip address
-- model, firmware version, and link address (IPv6 for Babel)
+- model, firmware version, and link address (Babel uses IPv6)
 - latitude, longitude, and distance
 - rx success rate, rx cost, tx cost
 - ping time, ping success rate, and average packets per second
 - neighbor ping time, ping success rate, and errors
 - link state, number of Babel routes, Babel metric
-- last seen, number of OLSR routes or link uptime
+- last seen, link uptime

 Neighborhood Nodes
 ------------------